Ajahn Pasanno → Books by Ajahn Pasanno→ Tag [Ajahn Pasanno]

 Download audio (10:25)

 9. “Can Ajahn Pasanno teach us how Ajahn Chah teaches or gives techniques on physical states and mental states?
 Can you tell us more about Ajahn Chah’s biography, for example, when and how Ajahn Chah wanted to become a monk?”
-[Ajahn Chah] [Form] [Heart/mind] // [Christianity] [Conditionality]
+[Ajahn Chah] [Body/form] [Heart/mind] // [Christianity] [Conditionality]

 Recollection: Ajahn Chah engaged in conversation with the villagers before the meal to reveal the junior monks’ desires around food.
 [Idle chatter] [Food] [Sensual desire]